juhito/IOT-Project/README.md

 - Light sensor from Techat Oy
 - Drivers from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers
     - Drivers are required for device operation as a Virtual COM Port to facilitate host communication with CP210x products.
-- Node.js v14
+- System with Nodejs v14 and Internet Connection.
-- Currently only tested on Windows powered machine.

 # Technologies
 - Node.js